-Probiotics may aid in boosting immunity and gastrointestinal health, as well as managing the symptoms of certain disorders of the gastrointestinal tract, like irritable bowel syndrome, or traveller's diarrhoea (2).
+Probiotics are living microorganisms that naturally live in the gut.
+These include various bacteria and yeasts.
+They are popularly referred to as "good bacteria" that balance out the "bad bacteria" that also exist in the gut.
+Probiotics may aid in boosting immunity and gastrointestinal health, as well as managing the symptoms of certain disorders of the gastrointestinal tract, like irritable bowel syndrome or traveller's diarrhoea.

 Recognised probiotics include over 50 species of Lactobacillus, 30 species of Bifidobacterium, yeasts like Saccharomyces spp, and other bacteria.

 Products that combine both probiotics and prebiotics are referred to as synbiotics.
 In terms of diet, you may combine foods that are sources of either prebiotics or probiotics.
-For instance, you can try mixing bananas with your yogurt, or having a breakfast of berries and oats alongside a slice of sourdough bread (3).
+For instance, you can try mixing bananas with your yogurt, or having a breakfast of berries and oats alongside a slice of sourdough bread.

+Getting the probiotics you need only through food can be challenging, so supplementing is a great option.
 Here are some supplements you can consider to support gut health:

 Saccharomyces boulardii has been found to be helpful in the treatment of diarrheal conditions that are caused by bacteria, such as traveller's diarrhoea.
 It may also help improve irritable bowel syndrome symptoms.

 Zinc supports gut health by playing a role in strengthening the gastrointestinal epithelial barrier function.
 A deficiency in zinc helps give rise to various gastrointestinal disorders.
 Good food sources of zinc include liver and kidney from beef and poultry, eggs, beans, and lentils, such as soy, chickpeas, and kidney beans.